Property Visas – A Retirement Solution in Dubai?

 Title

-The property must have freehold title.
-If you are a leaseholder, then no matter how long the lease is for, or how much the property is worth, you will not be able to use that property to support a property visa application.
+The property must have a freehold title.
+If you are a leaseholder, then no matter how long the lease is for or how much the property is worth, you will not be able to use that property to support a property visa application.

 Residential & Commercial

-Previously the property needed to be residential.
-Now it seems it can be residential, commercial (e.g. office) or industrial (e.g. warehouse).
-It cannot however be an undeveloped plot of land.
-Note that the property must be a completed property – offplan properties that have not been completed will not be acceptable to the authorities.
+Previously, the property needed to be residential.
+Now, it can be residential, commercial (e.g. office) or industrial (e.g. warehouse).
+It cannot, however be an undeveloped plot of land.
+Note that the property must be a completed property.
+Off Plan properties that have not been completed will not be acceptable to the authorities.

 Mortgages

-Previously the property had to be unencumbered.
-More recently the authorities will accept properties that are mortgaged, provided at least 50% of the property value has been paid.
+Previously, the property had to be unencumbered.
+More recently, the authorities will accept properties that are mortgaged, provided that at least 50% of the property value has been paid.
 The AED 1 million property value provisions still applies.
-Note however that where there is an Islamic mortgage in place, the property will usually be owned by the bank, and leased to you as the mortgagor under a longterm lease, with the rental payments equating to the mortgage installments.
-In that case the property will not qualify, as you will fall foul of the freehold requirement.
+Note, however, that where there is an Islamic mortgage in place, the property will usually be owned by the bank and leased to you as the mortgagor under a long term lease, with the rental payments equating to the mortgage instalments.
+In that case, the property will not qualify, as you will fall foul of the freehold requirement.
 If you are applying for the 5 year visa, the property must still be unencumbered.

 Joint Ownership

 It is possible for jointly owned properties to be used to support residency applications, provided the value of the share of each applicant meets the AED 1 million threshold level.
-In the case of joint ownership by spouses, the AED 1 million threshold is shared by both partners, and so a 50/50 jointly owned title to a AED 1 million property is sufficient.
+In the case of joint ownership by spouses, the AED 1 million threshold is shared by both partners and so a 50/50 jointly owned title to an AED 1 million property is sufficient.

 Restrictions

 A property visa entitles you to reside in the UAE for the 3 or 5 year duration of the visa.
 It does not entitle you to work in the UAE.
-If therefore you have a property visa and you decide to take up employment, you will need to cancel your property visa and apply for an employment visa.
+Therefore, if you have a property visa and you decide to take up employment, you will need to cancel your property visa and apply for an employment visa.

 Value